lemonmojo/mono_embedding_tool/README.md

 ## Introduction

 This tool allows you to build an embeddable Mono.framework for macOS.
-It's written in Swift in a single file and can either be pre-compiled or run directly with `Swift mono_embedding_tool`.
+It's written as a single-file Swift program and can either be pre-compiled or run directly with `Swift /Path/To/mono_embedding_tool/main.swift`.

 Here's a list of the actions being performed: